reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_05.md

 # Lab 05: Analyze data in a data warehouse

+## Objectives

 In Microsoft Fabric, a data warehouse provides a relational database for large-scale analytics.
 Unlike the default read-only SQL endpoint for tables defined in a lakehouse, a data warehouse provides full SQL semantics; including the ability to insert, update, and delete data in the tables.

-## Lab Scenario

-## Objectives

 ### Estimated timing: 30 minutes